OneS18/OneS18/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🌱 I’m currently learning Nodejs / DS&Algo .
+- 🌱 I’m currently learning MERN-stack.
-- 🔭 I’m currently working on some fun projects what I can learn from them.
+- 🔭 I’m currently working on some fun projects and for them I use MERN-stack.